Best Colleges for Homeschoolers in the US

 1. Do Homeschoolers Get Into Good Colleges?

-Homeschoolers can get into good colleges but might need to provide the school with additional information about their curriculum.
+Homeschoolers can get into good colleges but need to provide the school with additional information about their curriculum.

 2. Can a Homeschooler Get Into Harvard?